google/slo-generator/docs/deploy/cloudfunctions.md

-# Deploy SLO Generator in Cloud Functions
+# Deploy SLO Generator in Cloud Functions [DEPRECATED]

 `slo-generator` is frequently used as part of an SLO Reporting Pipeline made of: